Electronic spreadsheets have revolutionized every single industry under the sun.

 3. Organizational Budgeting

-This involves tracking your income and expenses so that you can see where your money is going.
+Tracking your income and expenses through a budget can help you see where your money is going.

 This information can then be used to create a data-driven budget to improve your business outcomes.